 - Consider current students as a primary audience.

 Don’t wait until graduation!
 Alumni development begins on the first day of school.
 It’s a common mistake to focus all the marketing attention on external audiences.
-But because your school has an experiential brand, every interaction today with your school needs to be accompanied by your brand’s messaging to create a seamless experience later for graduates of your school.
+But because your school has an experiential brand, every interaction with your school, every day, needs to be accompanied by your brand’s messaging to create a seamless experience later for graduates of your school.

-- Optimize your marketing for retention, not just acquisition.
+- Optimise your marketing for retention, not just acquisition.